Tensorlake Provider

 cliPath: tensorlake

-image: "" # ubuntu-minimal default; pin a registered image otherwise
+image: "" # CLI default image when empty; pin a registered image otherwise

 snapshot: "" # snapshot ID to restore from (alternative to image)